101

 Bottom Line

-If some of the ideas above resonate with you and you’re thinking of coming out, make sure the conditions are safe and have a plan of action regarding housing and food if things don’t go as planned.
+If you connect with the ideas above and are contemplating coming out, ensure that the conditions are safe.
+Have a plan of action regarding housing and food in case things don’t go as planned.

-In addition, be sure to learn about the other identities that make up the LGBTQ+ community on our website or subscribe to the INTO newsletter to learn more. ♦
+In addition, be sure to learn about the other LGBTQ+ identities, subscribe to the INTO newsletter to learn more.